lab1092/blender-manual_ja/manual/constraints/introduction.rst

 Also note that constraints internally work using 4x4 transformation matrices only.
-When you use settings for specific rotation or scaling constraining, this information is being derived from the matrix only, not from settings in a :guilabel:`Bone` or :guilabel:`Object`.
+When you use settings for specific rotation or scaling constraining, this information is being derived from the matrix only, not from settings in a *Bone* or *Object*.
 Especially for combining rotations with non-uniform or negative scaling this can lead to unpredictable behavior.

 Constraining bones
 ------------------

-Finally, there is a great rigging feature in Blender: in :guilabel:`Pose` mode, each bone of an armature behaves a bit like a standard object, and, as such, can be constrained.
+Finally, there is a great rigging feature in Blender: in *Pose* mode, each bone of an armature behaves a bit like a standard object, and, as such, can be constrained.
 Most constraints work well with both objects and bones, but there are a few exceptions which are noted in the relevant constraints pages.